Call Lead-Guide Steve "Esh" Eshbaugh today at 406.570.2428 with your questions about this trip.

 Before breakfast, we'll take advantage of the early-morning hours and search the grounds for birds we missed the past two days.
 A four-hour drive, our longest, of the trip will take us to Savegre Lodge.
 A lunch stop outside San Jose will break up the trip.

 Among our target birds at Savegre are birds endemic to Costa Rica and northern Panama like the stunning Long-tailed Silky-Flycatcher, Fiery-throated Hummingbird, Spot-crowned Woodcreeper, Buffy Tuftedcheek, Yellow-winged Vireo, Flame-throated and Black-cheeked warblers, and Sooty-capped Bush-Tanager.
 Here will be our best chance at spotting the Resplendent Quetzal, considered by many to be the world’s most beautiful bird.
-We're visitig during fruiting season of avocado and fig, favorite foods of the quetzal, which will greatly enhance our chances.
+We're visiting during fruiting season of avocado the favorite food of the quetzal, which will greatly enhance our chances.
+BLD

 We'll spend the day birding and looking for other wildlife in this gem of a National Park.
 Our bird targets include the elusive Fiery-billed Aracari, and commonly seen King Vulture, Laughing Falcon, Yellow-headed Caracara, Short-tailed and Mangrove Black Hawk, Bare-throated Tiger-heron, Scarlet Macaw, Stripe-throated and Long-billed Hermit, Purple-crowned Fairy, White-necked Jacobin, Blue-throated Goldentail, Black-throated Trogon, Blue-capped, Red-crowned and Orange-collard manakin, Turquoise Cotinga, and many more.